Canon 750D vs 7D

 Review summary: Canon 750D vs 7D

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Canon 7D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 750D:

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.